 One prerequisite to growing your church is to have a vision for growth and to begin changing your thinking.
-So here are some ways to think like a big church.
+So, here are some ways to think like a big church.

-Think about people When making plans for ways that your church can make an impact, think about the community and region around you.
+Think about people: When making plans for ways that your church can make an impact, think about the community and region around you.
 Take a drive around your area.
 What are the needs?
 Where are people?
 What do they long for?
 How can you extend hope?
 How can you meet needs?
 How can you show them Jesus’ love?
-Big churches also think about missions – they live them, dream about them, support them.
+Big churches also think about missions – they live them, dream about them, and support them.
 They not only care for those in the immediate area, they look for ways to serve in the greater kingdom.

-Oversee strong communication (creative, concise, consistent) Communication is one area you can’t leave to chance.
-The website, publications, and all aspects of communication need to be correct, up to date, modernized and able to connect with people.
+Oversee strong communication (creative, concise, consistent): Communication is one area you can’t leave to chance.
+The website, publications, and all aspects of communication need to be correct, up to date, modernized, and able to connect with people.

-Grow in excellence (and constantly instill importance of it) Excellence, defined by the Journey Church, is doing the best with what God has given you.
+Grow in excellence (and constantly instill importance of it): Excellence, defined by the Journey Church, is doing the best with what God has given you.
 This separates the large church mindset from the small one in many ways.
 Excellence can be grown into and can be accomplished no matter the size of your church.
 Excellence is a way of living.
 I once read a quote that said, “how you do anything is how you do everything.”

-Cherish momentum – Do you have momentum?
+Cherish momentum: Do you have momentum?
 Do you keep it going when it shows up?
 Are you doing something new to make it happen?
 Click here for six practical ways to increase momentum in your organization.

-Live into it – What is your dream and vision for the church?
+Live into it: What is your dream and vision for the church?
 Begin to live into where you believe you are headed.
 Cast a big vision for people to get and begin to move toward it with all that you are.

-Pray for more opportunities – And be ready for them!
+Pray for more opportunities: And be ready for them!
 What if twice as many people showed up next Sunday?
 Would you be ready?
 You’re praying for growth, now begin to plan for answered prayer.
 Start another service or another location.
 Strike a deal with an adjacent business to use their parking lot on Sundays.
 Anticipate what God will do as we seek him.

-Staff big – Treat your staff well.
+Staff big: Treat your staff well.
 Make a plan for staff growth.
 Pinpoint those areas where there is need.
 Clarify the need.
 Prune it to be realistic, then pray for the person who would love to do that role.
 Make plans for hiring, organizing and getting the staff on board for great work.
 Don’t be afraid to organize and reorganize staff roles for maximum impact as your church grows and changes.
 Staff for growth in the sense that you may need to step out in faith and hire staff for where you want to be not where you are.